 Marty Perry has a B. S. in chemistry and mathematics from Arkansas Tech University and a Ph.D. in physical chemistry from Oklahoma State University.
-He did postdoctoral work at the U.S. Naval Academy and currently serves as Associate Professor of Chemistry at the St. Louis College of Pharmacy.
+He did postdoctoral work at the U.S. Naval Academy and currently serves as a chemistry educator at Mount St. Mary Academy.

 He began utilizing POGIL materials and approaches in his courses (general chemistry and physical chemistry) after hearing Moog, Farrell, and Spencer speak at the 1997 national ACS meeting in San Francisco.
 He has facilitated numerous POGIL workshops, served as the South Central Regional Coordinator, was a participant in The POGIL Physical Chemistry Labs Project, and served a previous term on the Steering Committee, and is currently assisting with the organization of the National Conference of Advanced POGIL Practitioners.